bondy-io/bondy_docs/docs/reference/configuration/basics.md

 ### Default values
-For every option not provided by your configuration, Bondy might define a default value (check the default value for each of the Configuration Reference sections).
+For every option not provided by your configuration, Bondy might define a default value (check the default value for each key in each Configuration Reference section).

 :::info How options and their defaults are documented